-‘General Hospital’s 56th Anniversary Brings Denise Alexander Back For Special Episode
+‘General Hospital’s’ 56th Anniversary Brings Denise Alexander Back For Special Episode

 General Hospital is gearing up to celebrate their 56th anniversary next week.
 The ABC soap made its debut on April 1, 1963, making it the longest running American soap opera that is currently in production.
-It’s also the longest-running scripted television drama that is currently in production and it’s still going strong.
+It’s also the longest-running scripted television drama that is currently in production, and it’s still going strong.
 One person who will be joining the celebration is Denise Alexander, who played the role of Lesley Webber for many years.

 The special episode will air on April 2 and is expected to be a walk down memory lane.
-Entertainment Weekly had the details, and also a sneak peek, into what brings Lesley back to Port Charles.
+Entertainment Weekly has the details and also a sneak peek into what brings Lesley back to Port Charles.
 It was announced a few weeks ago that Gail Baldwin had passed away, leaving many of PC’s residents mourning her loss.
 Actress Susan Brown (Gail) had died last August as well.
 This will be a time of remembrance of this iconic character and the actress who portrayed her.

 It’s all about a gathering of friends as Gail’s will is finally ready by Alexis Davis.
 She had picked April Fool’s Day as the time that she wanted the people that she cared for the most to come together to celebrate her life.
 This was written so that it all ties into General Hospital’s anniversary episode, which also includes special memories of Gail Baldwin.